|

 fees, legal fees, pre- & post-construction expenses).

-look out for your interest.
-Beyond design and documents preparation, the
+to look out for your interest.
+Beyond design and documents preparation,

-Architect can help you navigate through the city design review and permitting
+the Architect can help you navigate through the city design review and

-process.
-He/she can also help you negotiate a contract with the contractor
+permitting process.
+He/she can also help you negotiate a contract with